Lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ in the $U(1)_X$SSM model within the Mass Insertion Approximation: discussion and conclusion

 \section{discussion and conclusion}

 The $U(1)_X$SSM has new superfields including righ-handed neutrinos and three Higgs superfields $\hat{\eta},~\hat{\bar{\eta}},~\hat{S}$, and its local gauge group is $SU(3)_C\times SU(2)_L \times U(1)_Y\times U(1)_X$.
-We use the method of Mass Insertion Approximation(MIA) to study lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ in the $U(1)_X$SSM model.
+We use MIA to study muon anomalous magnetic moment.
+Combined with the latest experimental data, our numerical results can reach about $2\times10^{-9}$, which can better fit the measurement result, and play a certain role in promoting the study of LFV.
+We use the method of MIA to study lepton flavor violating decays $l_j\rightarrow{l_i\gamma}$ in the $U(1)_X$SSM model.
 From the order of magnitude of branching ratio and data analysis, we can find that the restriction on lepton flavor violation in the process of $\mu\rightarrow{e\gamma}$ is stronger.
 This provides a reference for other lepton flavor violation work in the future.